lng8212/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-A program to manage library.
+A program to manage library using JavaSwing.